 What’s more, one of the two cables you get also has an extra input dangling off of it, so you could technically connect three headphones to a single smartphone; just don’t expect the sound quality to remain the same across the board if you do this.

 The best sting about them is that you can design your own shield on the V-Moda’s website.
-You can pick the materials and the design, which isn’t limited just to the premade designs and monograms; you can actually make custom, laser engraved ear shields of, say, your logo or pretty much anything else.
+You can pick the materials and the design, which isn’t limited just to the premade designs and monograms; you can make custom, laser-engraved ear shields of, say, your logo or pretty much anything else.

-Of course, a pair of headphones may very well have the unequivocally best comfort, longevity, portability and everything else, but be a dud if the sound quality isn’t on point, especially at this price range.
+Of course, a pair of headphones may very well have the unequivocally best comfort, longevity, portability, and everything else, but it can be a dud if the sound quality isn’t on point, especially at this price range.

 So how exactly does the Crossfade M-100 fare in this regard?